 Japan subsidiary laws state that a KK must have at least three directors.
 One should be designated as a representative director and hold the corporate seal.
 This director will represent the company in transactions.
 Additionally, at least one of the three directors must reside in Japan.

-Benefits of the Japan Subsidiary Setup
+Benefits of Setting Up a Japan Subsidiary

 A subsidiary is not for everyone, but it carries many benefits for US companies wanting to expand to Japan.